Botanical Name: Epipremnum aureum

 Fertilizer: Feed every 2 weeks spring through fall with a balanced water-soluble fertilizer diluted by half.
 In winter, feed monthly.

 Propagation: Stem tip cuttings root easily in water or moist perlite or vermiculite.
 Cut a 4-6-inch stem tip with a couple leaves attached.
-Cut just below a node (a place where a leaf is attached to the stem) because the node contains cells that will grow roots.
+Cut just after a node (a place where a leaf is attached to the stem) because the node contains cells that will grow roots.
 Pothos cuttings take at least 4 weeks to root.